 - Daily symptom monitoring through the Student Health Daily COVID-19 Symptom Screening survey required beginning 10 days prior to arrival and every day thereafter.
-(This will be emailed to all students moving in.)
+(This was emailed to all students moving in.)

 - Please consider enrolling in the UCSB confidential COVID-19 exposure app through your cell phone; see information at https://canotify.uchealth.edu/ucsb/